dvanderschraaf/ProjectTwo/README.md

 # technical overview

-This project is built using:
+This project was built using:
 - HTML5 and CSS3
 - Flexbox for layout
 - CSS animations and keyframes
 - Google Fonts for typography
 - GitHub Pages for deployment
-### Animations were used to create smooth entrance effects, a typewriter-style intro, and hover-based interactions to make the website engaging to the viewer.
+### Animations were used to create smooth transition effects, a typewriter-style intro, and hover-based interactions to make the website engaging to the viewer.

 # acknowledgement
 - Google Fonts for the font selection.